MorangTheClang/Twitter/data/README.txt

 - lookalikeAdvertisers: List of screen names for the advertisers that own the look-alike audiences the account is a part of.
 - inferredAgeInfo: Date of birth Twitter has inferred about the account and corresponding current age.
 - locationHistory: Location history associated with the account based on activity from the last 60 days.
+- shows: TV shows associated with the account.
+Please note that this information may be inferred.
 ----------------------

 === PROTECTED CLASSIFICATIONS ===